 The present Community Centre building, built in 1968-1969, covers an estimated 1,100sq m over two floors, with approximately 865sq m available for lease or hire.

 The main accommodation and facilities include; a commercial kitchen and café area; a main hall with stage and dressing rooms; a lesser hall and other rooms for lease/ hire; several support rooms/offices and onsite parking.

 The Centre was managed and operated by Glasgow Life until October 2015 when it was transferred to community management by Glasgow City Council.

-It is now operated by Knightswood Community SCIO (Charity Number SC044148).
+It is now operated by Knightswood Community SCIO (Charity Number SC044148) whose purposes are:

 Knightswood Community SCIO

 Knightswood Community SCIO (KCSCIO) was formed in 2013 as a Scottish Charitable Incorporated Organisation with the aim of managing and operating Knightswood Community Centre.

 KCSCIO’s charitable objects are to advance citizenship and community development among the Knightswood community and provide social, cultural, recreational and educational facilities that will improve the conditions of life for people in the Knightswood community, particularly through the operation of Knightswood Community Centre.